W/VE Island QSO Party Rules

 Stations may be worked once per band, per mode.

-W/VE Islands, States, Provinces, U.S. Territories (S/P/T) worked is a multiplier, once per mode regardless of band.
+States, Provinces, W/VE Islands (S/P/I) worked is a multiplier, once per mode regardless of band.
 DX does not count as a multiplier.
-Include as multipliers each of the 6 areas included for US Protectorates and Territories as identified in the Island Directory.
+Grid is not a multiplier and must be converted to S/P/I in the log.

-Rovers count each Island and S/P/T multiplier as new at each island.
-A single state/USI counts as 2 multipliers, one for the state and one for the island.
+A single state/USI QSO counts as 2 multipliers, one for the state and one for the island.

 US States (50)